AbdErrahmaneKIOUCHE/abderrahmanekiouche.github.io/content/authors/admin/_index.md

 ## About Me

-I am an AI Engineer and Data Scientist specializing in Natural Language Processing (NLP), Generative AI, and Retrieval-Augmented Generation (RAG), with experience in developing AI-driven solutions for software engineering, cybersecurity, and graph-based analytics.
+My research focuses on Machine Learning, Graph Analytics, and Optimization, emphasizing efficient algorithms for graph matching, anomaly detection, and large-scale data management.
+I actively explore interdisciplinary applications, including cybersecurity and Data mining, and have published extensively in top-tier journals and conferences.
+Passionate about education, I regularly teach advanced courses in Data Science and Artificial Intelligence.